aritraghsh09/GaMorNet/README.md

 ---

 ## What do you need to run GaMorNet?
-GaMorNet was trained and tested using [TFLearn](http://tflearn.org/) which is a high-level API for [Tensorflow](https://www.tensorflow.org/).
+GaMorNet was coded in Python using [TFLearn](http://tflearn.org/) which is a high-level API for [Tensorflow](https://www.tensorflow.org/).
 GaMorNet has been tested to work with the following versions of different libraries mentioned below.

 | Python  |  Numpy | Tensorflow-gpu  |  TFLearn  | CUDA  | cuDNN |
 |---|---|---|---|---| --- |